gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reflections-on-typogenetics.md

 The instruction set of 15 amino acids that Hofstadter gives us is certainly not the simplest possible instruction set, though there's something very beautiful about it being as reduced as it is.
 One does wonder how powerful strand rewriting could be with a few more instructions.
 I also wonder if the conditional rules that come in the box are a bit too complex, even.
 We currently can scan left/right until reaching a pyrimidine/purine.
 These are are conditionals, but not as simple as "if purine, move left one unit".
 Perhaps conditionals that simple could facilitate the evolution of more stable enzymes even if the enzymes need to be longer to do anything useful.

+## Connections

 ### Turing completeness

 While I have not found anything definitive about whether Typogenetics is Turing complete, I would not be surprised if it were proven to be Turing incomplete.
 While there is certainly the ability to write to a tape, the lack of a set of states for the machine to be in is a bit worrying.
 Endowing an enzyme with a small finite state machine could be an interesting way to increase its representational power.

 [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness)

+### Sequence to sequence modeling

+Would it be possible to train a transformer to apply an enzyme to a strand?

 ### Parallelism